 The stake is 11 mm. thick and offers 14″ effective anchoring length.
 Because of an all-metal construction and an oversized installation head, the stake weighs a little more than some cheaper options ( its 3.5 lbs. total weight).
 But this solid construction means that the K9Compass tie-out stake can safely hold two large pets, each weighing up to 250 lbs. – very few dog tie-out stakes can support such pets.
 Just make sure you pick the rightly rated dog tie-out cable.

-The K9Compass stake is designed and made in the US by manufacturing using Good Manufacturing Process (GMP) Techniques.
+The K9Compass stake is designed and made in the US using Good Manufacturing Process (GMP) Techniques.
 This means that each stake goes through a strict quality-control check.
 Still, if you find any issue with your product, you can always contact the customer support for an exchange or refund.

 Design and features